The law will force the IRS to improve its customer experience while providing tools to move faster in hiring.

 On Monday, President Trump signed the Taxpayer First Act, which directs the IRS to develop and submit a “comprehensive customer service strategy” to Congress containing short-, medium- and long-term plans to make the customer experience for taxpayers resemble the kinds of experiences they receive in the private sector.

 In an Oval Office signing, President Trump called the bill a “tremendous thing for our citizens.”
-The bill was introduced by Rep. John Lewis, D-Ga., who is Chairman of the House Ways and Means Committee.
+The bill was introduced by Rep. John Lewis, D-Ga., who chairs the House Ways & Means oversight subcommittee.

 Among other things, the bill’s mandated customer service strategy would “provide assistance to taxpayers that is secure, designed to meet reasonable taxpayer expectations, and adopts appropriate best practices of customer service provided in the private sector, including online services, telephone call back services, and training of employees providing customer services,” the bill states.